 Conclusion

 In this article, we have seen how to get started with Laravel localization.
 We’ve discussed how to perform translations, use placeholders, take advantage of pluralization, and how to add a language switcher.
 Hopefully, you found this article interesting and useful.
-Thank you for dropping by today and until the next time!
+Thank you for dropping by today and until next time!